-Minuet Cat Breed History
+About Minuet Cat

 The Minuet Cat is a cross between a Persian and a Munchkin cat.

-The Minuet cat is distinctively short, which is why it was named after Napoleon Bonaparte.
+The Minuet cat is distinctively short, which is why it was originally named after Napoleon Bonaparte.
 But even though many of these cats have short legs, there are some kittens that will be born with long legs while still retaining all of the other unique physical features of the breed.

 In addition to its small size, this breed is known for its roundness, from its round face and its large, round eyes, to its round body and strong muscles.
 And these cats have a broad, straight nose, which is another adorable feature that is different from the snub nose of a Persian.

 Unlike other cat breeds that might showcase a specific look that makes them easy to recognize, Minuet cats come in every color and pattern, including those that are outside of the typical Persian colors.
 For example, you can find shaded, mink, pointed, sepia, chocolate, lilac, bicolor, and cinnamon Minuet kitties.
 They can also be white with green eyes, as well as odd-eyed, which means one eye will be a different color from the other.

 Minuet cats tend to require a moderate level of grooming, but the amount of grooming necessary will also depend upon the length of the coat.
 Shorthaired kitties will do well with a weekly brushing, while longhaired cats will need more frequent brushing, such as twice a week, to prevent matting and tangles and keep the coat looking and feeling great.
 Consider using a brush or comb, such as a steel comb, that is designed for cats so you can get the best results from each grooming session.
 If your little Minuet feels amazing whenever you brush them, that’s fantastic; otherwise, try a different type of brush to find the one that they prefer.

 Photo credit: otsphoto/Bigstock; rukawa/Bigstock; Stacey Taylor-Kane/Flickr